Which of the following correctly describes how to calculate the n... | Study Prep in Pearson+

-Which of the following correctly describes how to calculate the number of neutrons in an atom?
+Which of the following correctly describes how to calculate the number of neutrons (n) in an atom?

 A

-Subtract the atomic number from the mass number: neutrons = mass number - atomic number
+Add the atomic number (Z) to the mass number (A): n = A + Z

 B